-ACCT 102-4 (BC=4) (4-0) 15 weeks Introductory Accounting I
+ACCT 102-4 (4-0) 15 weeks

+Introductory Accounting I

 Theory and practice of accounting as applied to the accumulation, external reporting, and external uses of financial accounting information.
+Credit will not be granted for both ACCT 102 and 202.

-ACCT 103-4 (BC=4) (4-0) 15 weeks Introductory Accounting II
+ACCT 103-4 (BC=4) (4-0) 15 weeks

-Preparing and analysing accounting information for shareholder and management use.
+Introductory Accounting II Preparing and analysing accounting information for shareholder and management use.
 Prerequisite: ACCT 102.

-Credit will not be granted for both ACCT 103 and 202
+Credit will not be granted for both ACCT 103 and 202.